 If a corpus has structures (most corpora have them), the structures may or may not have values.
 Values are used to categorize instances of the same structure.

 A corpus with only structures

 Structures can be different in each corpus but most corpora will use at least s, p and doc (sentences, paragraphs and documents respectively) as seen in the examples below.
-To see the list of all structures used in the corpus, go to the Corpus statistics and details page.
+To see the list of all structures used in the corpus, go to the Corpus info page.
 The page is also useful to check how the common structures are labelled.
 For example, sentence can use s, sent, sen or snt.
 This may vary between corpora.